galaxyproject/planemo/docs/_running_external.rst

 For each of the specified inputs in the workflow, an entry is created in the output YAML file.
-The two dataset inputs are classified as ``class: File``, with a placeholder path included, which you should change to the paths of your chosen input files (you can also use a URL of a file available online).
-The placeholder value for the ``Number of lines`` parameter should also be replaced, ensuring it is of the correct type, e.g. in this case an integer.
+The two dataset inputs are classified as ``class: File``, with a placeholder path included, which you should change to the paths of your chosen input files.
+You can also specify the URL of a file available online, by replacing the ``path`` attribute with ``location`` (e.g. ``location: https://website.org/file.txt``).
+The placeholder value for the ``Number of lines`` parameter should also be replaced, ensuring it is of the correct type, i.e. in this case an integer.

 Another more complex example, also including a collection as input, might look like the following: